IanWhitney/connect_idea/slides.md

 You can have as many sinks as you want for a single set of data.

-Reading the data does not delete it.

 [.column]

-- Another database
+- Database
-- A key/value cache
+- key/value store
-- A message queue
+- Message queue
-- A file
+- File
-- An external system (e.g. Splunk)
+- External system
+  - e.g. Splunk
-- Another Kafka topic
+- More!

 ---